sebw/blog-old.wains.be/index.md

 ## My work environment

-I work in a virtual machine running the latest Fedora with **[i3]** tiling window manager.
+I work in a libvirt virtual machine running the latest Fedora with **[i3]** tiling window manager.
+The host system is usually a Fedora latest.

-The VM runs on top of a Red Hat Enterprise Linux host running libvirt.

 I'm a die-hard shortcut keyboard user.
+I use a Ducky One 2 Mini mechanical keyboard.

 ## Why a wiki?